Frequently Asked Questions

 I am not satisfied with my treatment.
 How can I get my money back?

 The Fee Guide is only a guide for what dentists may charge for any particular treatment.
 Dentists may set their own fees.
-For more information on the Suggested Fee Guide please go to www.nsda.org.
+For more information on the Suggested Fee Guide please go to www.nsdental.org.

 Can a dentist dismiss me as a patient?

 Yes, a dentist can dismiss you as a patient.
-Having undertaken the care of a patient, a dentist shall not discontinue that care without first having given notice of that intention and shall endeavor to arrange for continuity of care with colleagues.
-The dentist should be available for emergency care until such time as another dentist has taken over your care.
+A dentist shall first give you notice of that intention and shall try to arrange for you to be cared for by another dentist.

 Can I have access to my dental records?